 - Remote Control

 No portable all-in-one diesel heater is ready to go right out of the box.
-So you need to be prepared to put some parts together.
+You need to be prepared to put some parts together.

-One thing I’ve seen with every single one of these is they need to have some feet added to them so the exhaust pipe can fit underneath the unit.
+One thing I’ve seen with every single one of these is they need to have a base added to them so the exhaust pipe can fit underneath the unit.

 There are holes in the unit’s feet so you can easily screw or bolt on some extra feet for height.
 I used a wood 2×4 cut into the width of the diesel heater (11 inches).